Config Related

 Writing CWT Config Files

-For more detailed specifications, please refer to the reference links below and the built-in config files.
+For more detailed writing specifications for each CWT config, currently you can refer to the writing style of the built-in config files.

 Reference Links: